Enhancing Large Language Model Reasoning with Reward Models: An Analytical Survey: RM Application 1: Test-Time Guidance

-\textbf{PRM-based selection}.
-Some previous works find that ORMs may fail to detect detailed errors in responses; as a result, the assigned score often focuses exclusively on the final answer~\cite{yu2024ovm, zhang2025prmlessons}.
-Consequently, subsequent research has shifted toward leveraging step-wise scoring from PRMs, combined with various aggregation functions (e.g., final-value, minimum-value, product of process rewards), to compute an overall score for each solution.
-These approaches~\cite{lightman2023letsverifystepstep, wang2024mathshepherd, li2025pqm, yuan2024implicitprm} typically yield better performance than either ORMs or simple majority voting.
 Some methods further extend BoN with weighted voting.
-For example, DiVeRSe~\cite{li2023diverse} performs weighted voting based on PRM final scores for output selection; Self-Check~\cite{miao2023selfcheck} first derives step-wise confidence scores through LLM self-validation and then aggregates via weighted voting.
-Moreover, Zhang \emph{et al.}~\cite{zhang2025prmlessons} experimentally evaluate different aggregation functions for PRM scoring in BoN selection, finding that the optimal strategy may depend on the specific PRM design.
+For example, DiVeRSe~\citep{li2023diverse} performs weighted voting based on PRM final scores for output selection; Self-Check~\citep{miao2023selfcheck} first derives step-wise confidence scores through LLM self-validation and then aggregates via weighted voting.
+Moreover, Zhang \emph{et al.}~\citep{zhang2025prmlessons} experimentally evaluate different aggregation functions for PRM scoring in BoN selection, finding that the optimal strategy may depend on the specific PRM design.

 \textbf{Key findings}.
 Increasing the number of test-time samples and enhancing verifier accuracy are both promising directions.
-Brown \emph{et al.}~\cite{brown2024largelanguagemonkeys} demonstrate that the probability of generating at least one correct solution follows a log-linear growth pattern with increased sampling iterations, and the verifier accuracy in identifying correct solutions is critical.
-Snell \emph{et al.}~\cite{snell2024scalingllmtesttimecompute} show that adaptively scaling test-time compute can sometimes outperform simply increasing model size.
-However, Singhi \emph{et al.}~\cite{singhi2025solveverifycomputeoptimalproblem} suggest that generating more candidate solutions can be more computationally efficient than deploying a generative RM.
+MSV~\citep{kim2026msv} shows that verifiers can score a candidate set jointly rather than one response at a time, improving BoN selection and enabling early stopping.
+Brown \emph{et al.}~\citep{brown2024largelanguagemonkeys} demonstrate that the probability of generating at least one correct solution follows a log-linear growth pattern with increased sampling iterations, and the verifier accuracy in identifying correct solutions is critical.
+Snell \emph{et al.}~\citep{snell2024scalingllmtesttimecompute} show that adaptively scaling test-time compute can sometimes outperform simply increasing model size.
+However, Singhi \emph{et al.}~\citep{singhi2025solveverifycomputeoptimalproblem} suggest that generating more candidate solutions can be more computationally efficient than deploying a generative RM.
+Sriraman and Block~\citep{sriraman2026revisitingsuboptimality} further analyze BoN under win-rate objectives, showing that tuned BoN can be optimal in some settings but still remains exposed to reward hacking.
 Thus, the optimal allocation of computation between solution generation and verification is a crucial consideration, particularly in scenarios involving costly generative RMs.